iamlucasvieira/iamlucasvieira.github.io-2023/_projects/2023-19-12-automated-tests.md

 categories: project
 ---

+My software engineering internship with [Avy](https://avy.eu/) allowed me to streamline the testing process for the company's drones.
+I created a framework that facilitates setting up tests and a user-friendly command-line tool to run them.

-## Introduction
+## The Challenge
-Streamlining the drone-testing game was the aim during my internship.
-I developed a framework and command-line tool that changed how drone sensors and software are evaluated, saying goodbye to time-consuming manual checks.

-With [Avy](https://avy.eu/) selling more and more drones, the production phase showed to be a big barrier between purchase and delivery.
-My work tackled the challenge of using automation to enhance the speed of the testing process.
-I  creating an Automated Tests Framework, a toolkit designed to simplify and speed up the drone testing process.

-## Issue at Hand
-The old way of testing drones involved painstaking manual effort.
-Engineers would individually communicate with each drone to test its sensors and software, a process as tedious as it sounds.
-This manual approach was not just time-consuming; it also introduced the risk of human error.
+Before my project, drone testing was a laborious, manual task.
+Engineers had to connect to each drone and send commands to check hardware and software integrity.
+This process was not only time-consuming but also vulnerable to human errors.
+If a fault was detected, the drone had to be returned for repairs, and the entire testing sequence would have to be rerun.

-##  Solution
+## The Solution
-I developed a flexible framework that allows engineers to pre-program a communication sequences with drones and automatically evaluate their responses.
-To make things even smoother, we've also created a command-line tool that can execute these tests quickly.
-Now, instead of slogging through manual checks, the production team can instantly assess different drone properties at the click of a button.
+I created a framework that allows engineers to pre-program a communication sequence with the drones, which automatically evaluates the drones' responses.
+To make things smoother, I built a command-line tool to execute these tests at the push of a button, saving both time and sanity.

 {% include image.html url="/assets/images/aat.png" caption="CLI interface of the automated testing tool."%}

+## Overcoming Difficulties
+My initial vision for this tool included wireless connections to the drones.
+However, implementing this feature presented a couple of challenges.
+First, a wireless system would make the tool dependent on the drone's firmware authentication system.
+Secondly, a tool that wirelessly connects to any drone could be a security risk.
+Think about someone reverse-engineering it and using it to control a drone remotely.

+After weighing the pros and cons, I opted for a USB connection, which was more straightforward and more efficient.
+This method had two perks.
+First, it instantly establishes a communication link between the computer and the drone.
+Second, it signals the drone's firmware to ignore any movement commands, ensuring safety during testing.

+The USB solution also made it easier to use the tool.
+All the production team needed to do was plug in the drone, run the command `aat run`, and voila!
+The tests were executed automatically, and a detailed report was generated.

+## The Impact
+This new framework significantly reduced testing time, bringing higher efficiency and reliability to Avy's production process.
+The Automated Testing Framework allows the production team to allocate more time for complex tasks while the tool is autonomously testing the drones.

 ## Technology Stack
-I used Python as the core programming language for this project, and for the command-line application, I employed [Typer](https://typer.tiangolo.com/), a modern library that simplifies CLI development.
-I also used the [MAVLink](https://mavlink.io/en/) protocol to ensure seamless communication between the testing framework and the drones.
+- **Python**: The core programming language for this project and the command-line application
+- **[Typer](https://typer.tiangolo.com/)**: A modern library that simplified the CLI development.
+- **[MAVLink](https://mavlink.io/en/)**: The protocol used to build the communication between the testing framework and the drones.

-## Impact
-This framework didn't just cut down on testing time; it brought a new level of efficiency and reliability to the entire production process.
-With the capability to execute rapid and accurate tests, the production team can now focus on more complex tasks, leaving the mundane checks to the Automated Tests Framework.